• Home

 Interfacial Multiphysics Lab

-Interfacial Multiphysics Lab is focused on advancing Mechanical Raman Spectroscopy (MRS), an analytical experimental method developed by lab members (US Patent 9,778,194, Review of Scientific Instruments 85, 013902 (2014)), to solve important extreme environment operational problems with emphasis on basic research focused on material interfaces and on applied research focused on developing sensing based solutions for working engineers.
-Specific Problem Solution Areas are:
+Interfacial Multiphysics Lab is focused on advancing analytical technologies such as Mechanical Raman Spectroscopy (MRS), an analytical experimental method developed by lab members (US Patent 9,778,194, Review of Scientific Instruments 85, 013902 (2014)) and Smart Battery Management Systems (another US Patent from lab: US11658350B2) to solve important extreme environment operational problems with specific projects currently focusing on;

 Lab Address